2050plus/2050plus/doc/veka_overview.rst

 Optimization constraints
 ---------------------------
-The energy system is optimized under :
+The energy system is optimized under various constrains, among which :

 * A carbon budget constraint, representing how much CO2 can be emitted over the operation of the energy system for the considered planning horizons
 * A potential constraint, representing the maximal capacity that can be installed per technology and per node.
 Currently, renewables are the only technologies for which this potential constraint applies.